DaUmega/web-dark-mode-toggle/README.md

 - ✔️ a **Chrome Extension** (recommended for personal browsing)
 - ✔️ a **drop-in `<script>` snippet** for your own sites

 No dependencies.
 No external frameworks.
-Works everywhere.
+Works almost everywhere.

 ---